Solving the integrations problem, why it’s time to think differently

 • Inaccessible: When applications aren’t available, SOAR platforms provide a Software Development Kit, which requires an experienced developer or professional services to build.

-Whenever a potential customer asks our sales team, ‘Does Tines integrate with X?’ we see it as an opportunity.
+Whenever a potential customer asks, ‘Does Tines integrate with X?’ we see it as an opportunity.
 More often than not, they want to understand whether Tines will fit all of the use cases they have.
-Basically, will it work, or will it suck?
+Basically, will it work, and will it work well?

-When it comes to integrations, Tines is the antithesis of other SOAR platforms.
-Being API-centric, we often say we support infinite integrations but maybe a better way to slice it would be to say that Tines has zero integrations because they’re simply unnecessary.
+When it comes to integrations, Tines is different to other SOAR platforms.
+Being API-centric, we often say we support infinite integrations but we could also say that Tines has zero integrations because they’re simply unnecessary.

 ‘Do we integrate with X?’
 The simple answer is 'yes.'
 The comprehensive answer is 'yes, but you don’t actually need an integration because the HTTP Request Action allows Tines to talk to third-party tools.'

 When you try to do everything, you tend not to do anything very well most of the time.
-This is one of the main reasons we’re committed to doing one thing really well; best-of-breed automation that supports other best-of-breed software.
-You can write alerts in your SIEM, perform analysis in your CMS, notify relevant stakeholders via Slack or email, and do it all automatically via Tines without being highly technical or needing to rely on a developer.
+This is one of the main reasons we’re committed to doing one thing really well; best-of-breed orchestration and automation that supports other best-of-breed tools and systems.
+You can write alerts in your SIEM, perform analysis in your CMS, notify relevant stakeholders via Slack or email, and do it all via Tines without being highly technical or needing to rely on a developer.

-The key for us is providing a powerful tool that’s adaptable so our customers can automate mission-critical workflows faster and in a better way.
+The key for us is providing a powerful platform that’s adaptable so our customers can automate mission-critical workflows faster and in a better way.

 Is there a downside to connecting directly to APIs?
 Looking up their documentation and filling in the blanks can be a little tedious at times.
 But, we have a solution!
-Tines offers 1000s of preconfigured Action templates for everyday interactions with a wide range of tools, e.g., Jira, Slack, Splunk, CrowdStrike, etc. Using these templates means you don’t need to leave your Tines Story to connect with these tools.
+Tines offers 1000s of preconfigured Action templates for everyday interactions with a wide range of tools, like Jira, Slack, and CrowdStrike.
+Using these templates means you don’t need to leave your Tines workflow to connect with these tools.

 Suppose a template doesn’t yet exist for your tool of choice.
-In that case, you can paste cURL commands to the Storyboard, and you’ll get a Tines Action created immediately, like that Jira example we gave above.
-This feature is a recent addition and should make it much easier to use any documentation that features cURL and kickstart utilizing those API calls within Tines.
+In that case, you can paste cURL commands to the Storyboard, and you’ll get a Tines Action created immediately, like the Jira example we gave above.